 Personality and Temperament of Bulldog

 It tends to get along with everyone.
 Bulldogs look is enough to scare the intruders.
-The bulldog is a very courageous and brave dog.
+The Bulldog is a very courageous and brave dog.
 People make a great companion bulldog with children and families for its tolerant attitude, amiable disposition.
-The Bulldog has a moderate energy level, it is friendly for everyone.
-Bulldogs are sensitive to cold weather and its short noses, making them prone to a number of respiratory ailments.
+The Bulldog has a moderate energy level; it is friendly for everyone.
+Bulldogs are sensitive to cold weather and its short noses, making them prone to several respiratory ailments.

-His calm nature and enjoy a relaxed lifestyle that is perfect for anyone of them.
+His calm nature and enjoy a relaxed lifestyle that is perfect for any one of them.
 This is also a good personality of the dogs of the breed.
-If you are looking a dog for adoption so the breed is a good for you Because of the peaceful nature of the breed.
+If you are looking for a dog for adoption, the breed is good for you because of the breed’s peaceful nature.
 The Bulldog is highly appreciated for its patience and affection with children, making them excellent family pets.

 Bulldog described as affectionate and dependable, it’s known for courage and excellent guarding abilities.
-They are good with other pets, but some can be a little pushy with other dogs while trying to keep their place as leader of the pack.
+They are good with other pets, but some can be a little pushy with other dogs while trying to keep their place as the pack leader.
 The appearance of the Bulldog is often enough to deter unwanted visitors, but this dog’s temperament also lends itself to be an effective guard dog.

 They are not the quickest learners nor the best obedient dogs, but they do learn!
 It is best to shower them with positive praise and rewards when training.
 And keep your training fun, repetitive and positive because once a Bulldog learns, a Bulldog never forgets!